Firearms and Ammunition Industry Economic Impact Report 2018

 The Country Also Benefits From the Taxes Paid By The Industry

-The firearms and ammunition industry generates sizable tax revenues.
-In the United States the industry and its employees pay over $6.5 billion in federal and state taxes including property, income and sales-based levies.
+Not only does the industry create jobs, it also generates sizeable tax revenues.
+In the United States, the industry and its employees pay over $6.78 billion in taxes including property, income, and sales based levies.

 Taxes Generated in the United States